Updating Results

 Entry Requirements

-Additional entry requirements Applicants are required to submit a Curriculum Vitae, a written statement and a recent photograph of themselves as part of the application process.
-Once applicants submit a SATAC application for this course, they will be sent details on how to complete this part of the application process.
-Applicants who provide the above information will be invited to attend an audition in late November 2018.
-In addition, for applicants using their SACE (year 12) results (or equivalent), entry is subject to achieving a minimim selection rank of 60.
-Download brochure Download recommended monologues Admission pathways Applicants can apply for this course using Year 12 qualifications, previous higher education study, TAFE/VET qualifications, or through Adult Entry (STAT/Foundation Studies/tertiary preparation course).
-For applicants using their SACE (Year 12) results (or equivalent), entry is subject to achieving a minimum selection rank of 60.
-Explore our pathways Choosing your preferences When choosing your preferences through SATAC, other Flinders degrees you might want to include in your list are: Bachelor of Arts Bachelor of Creative Arts (Dance) Bachelor of Creative Arts (Screen).
+Additional entry requirements Applicants must also submit: a supporting statement - responding to why they wish to study the course a Curriculum Vitae - including details of publications, performance, work history, training or other experience they consider relevant to their application a portfolio - examples of original work in film, video production, creative written work, photography, art work, graphic design and/or production management materials.
+Once applicants submit a SATAC application for this course, they will be sent details on how to complete this requirement.
+Download brochure Admission pathways Applicants can apply for this course using Year 12 qualifications, previous higher education study, TAFE/VET qualifications, or through adult entry (STAT/Foundation Studies/tertiary preparation course).
+Find the entry path that’s right for you.
+Explore our pathways Choosing your preferences When choosing your preferences through SATAC, other Flinders degrees you might want to include in your list are: Bachelor of Creative Arts (Screen) Bachelor of Media Arts Bachelor of Arts.

 Intake Months